 • Using frozen vegetables: You can use store-bought frozen vegetable mix or even labeled “stir fry blend” vegetables.
 I use it with Instant Pot stir fry.
 Cook until vegetables are warmed through and to your preferred doneness.
 Keep in mind they are already somewhat “cooked” by freezing process.

-• Using bone-in chicken: You can use bone-in chicken drumsticks or chicken thighs for a more hearty healthy chicken stir fry and to save money.
-You will have to cook it a bit longer with a splash of water.
+• Using bone-in chicken: You can use bone-in chicken drumsticks or chicken thighs.
+You will have to cook it a bit longer with a splash of broth.

 • Dried ginger: If you don’t have any fresh ginger, use 1 teaspoon of dried ginger instead.
 Or just omit it.

-• Dark colour sauce: If you would like dark chicken stir fry sauce like mine in photos, use brown sugar.
+• Dark color sauce: If you would like dark chicken stir fry sauce like mine in photos, use brown sugar.

 Steamed rice is the traditional accompaniment to any of stir fry recipes.
 You can also serve healthy chicken stir fry with cooked quinoa, Instant Pot long grain white rice, brown rice vermicelli, udon noodles or Instant Pot brown rice.